Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Introduction

-\paragraph{Contributions:} Motivated by the preceding discussion, this paper considers the problem of designing optimization proxies with guaranteed confidence bounds in the setting of limited \emph{total time} requirement and limited labeled sample availability.
-For practical applicability, the \emph{total time} must account for training and testing data generation, model training time and prediction time.
-Our major contribution is the development of a semi-supervised Bayesian Neural Network (BNN) approach for this setting, that can be used to give tight confidence bounds on predictions.
-First, we propose using BNNs instead of DNNs for learning input-to-output mappings, as they provide intrinsic \textit{uncertainty quantification} and allow the integration of prior beliefs~\cite{papamarkou24b}.
+\paragraph{Contributions:} Motivated by the preceding discussion, this paper considers the problem of designing optimization proxies with improved confidence bounds in the setting of limited \emph{training time} requirement and limited labeled data availability.
+Our major contribution is the development of a Bayesian Neural Network (BNN) coupled with a semi-supervised training approach for this setting, that can be used to give tight confidence bounds on predictions.
+First, we propose the use of BNNs instead of DNNs for learning input-to-output mappings, as they provide intrinsic \textit{uncertainty quantification} and allow the integration of prior beliefs~\cite{papamarkou24b}.
 Second, we introduce a Sandwich learning method for BNN, which integrates unlabeled data into training through feasibility-based data augmentation.
-This approach enforces feasibility without requiring solved labeled instances.
+This approach enforces feasibility without requiring more labeled instances.
 Third, we utilize the predictive variance information provided by BNNs to develop tight and practically useful expected error bounds using Bernstein concentration bounds~\cite{audibert2007tuning}.
-We intentionally restrict ourselves to 10 minutes of training time on a single CPU core to demonstrate the effectiveness of the proposed learning scheme under low-data, low-compute settings.
-For various power grid optimization problem instances, we show that (i) supervised BNNs outperform standard supervised DNN approaches under limited training time; (ii) the proposed Sandwich BNN enforces feasibility better than supervised BNNs without requiring additional computation time for training or data generation; and (iii) the Bernstein bound-based expected error bounds are tight and practically useful for constraint satisfaction studies without extra computational effort.
+We intentionally restrict ourselves to 1000 training instances and 10 minutes of training tim on a single CPU core to demonstrate the effectiveness of the proposed learning scheme under low-data, low-compute settings.
+For various power grid optimization problem instances (57-Bus, 118-Bus, 500-Bus and 2000-Bus), we show that (i) supervised BNNs outperform standard supervised DNN approaches under limited training time and data; (ii) the proposed Sandwich BNN enforces feasibility better than supervised BNNs without requiring additional training time or data; and (iii) the Bernstein bound-based expected error bounds are tight and practically useful for constraint satisfaction studies without extra computational effort.
+The proposed BNN-based approaches achieve at least an order of magnitude lower maximum equality gap compared to state-of-the-art DNN models, without compromising the optimality gap.